 During the year, the Academy Trust failed to comply with section 2.7 of the Academies Financial Handbook, in respect of discipline over monthly bank and creditor reconciliations and maintaining a fixed asset register.
-Bank and creditor reconciliations were not consistently reconciled or reviewed monthly in the year to 31 August 2021.
-Monthly reconciliations and a regular review of such bank and creditor reconciliations has been implemented from November 2021.
-No fixed asset register was maintained in the year.
+Bank and creditor reconciliations were not consistently reconciled or reviewed monthly in the year to 31 August 2022.
+Monthly reconciliations and a regular review of such bank and creditor reconciliations have been implemented from September 2022.
+No fixed asset register was maintained in the year however we acknowledge one is now being maintained post year end.